How Teaching and Living in South Korea Will Change Your Life

 you share, chances are you will get a larger space.
 Living alone, however, may be a better bet, else you may end up living with a couple or someone unpleasant.
 Korea is a very safe country, so the security of living alone should not be a concern.

 If you liked the way you lived in college, or if you have no choice, ask for any potential roommate's email addresses, if possible.
-The apartments will be furnished (often a TV, VCR, microwave, and even a rice cooker are included).
+The apartments will be furnished (often a TV, microwave, wi-fi, and even a rice cooker are included).
 There are

 horror stories in this realm, of course.
 Question your correspondents closely on living arrangements.
 Proximity to the school is important.
 As is your neighborhood (industrial? commercial? residential?).
 Will you be living in one of Korea’s